fieldtrip/website/reference/ft_electrodeplacement.md

  assign an electrode label to the current crosshair location by clicking on a label in the eletrode list.
 You can undo the selection by clicking on the same label again.
 The electrode labels shown in the list can be prespecified using cfg.channel when calling ft_electrodeplacement.
-The zoom slider allows zooming in at the location of the crosshair.
+The zoom slider allows zoomi/ng in at the location of the crosshair.
 The intensity sliders allow thresholding the image's low and high values.
 The magnet feature transports the crosshair to the nearest peak intensity voxel, within a certain voxel radius of the selected location.
 The labels